We are in a global environmental crisis.

 Most people have some sense that food is central to Jewish life and Jewish tradition, but they’re far less aware that individual food choices are among the top anthropogenic drivers of climate change.
 Hazon has compiled these resources for you to make educated food choices.

-Join the Hazon Seal of Sustainability
+Hazon Seal of Sustainability

 The Hazon Seal of Sustainability is an annual program that provides guidance and support to advance sustainability-related education, action, and advocacy in your Jewish institution, organization, and community.
 Rooted in Jewish tradition, participation in the Hazon Seal program will, over time, make your community healthier and more sustainable, both Jewishly and environmentally!